artefactory/choice-learn/docs/paper/paper.md

 ![General Organization of the package. \label{fig:gen_org}](../illustrations/choice_learn_levels.png)

-A summary of the main contributions is provided in Table \ref{tab:comparison}.
+A summary of the main contributions is provided in Table  \label{tab:comparison1} and  \label{tab:comparison2}.

 ![Summary comparison with other discrete choice modeling packages.
 CondL, NestL, MixL, and LatC respectively indicate the Conditional Logit, Nested Logit, Mixed Logit and Latent Class models. \label{fig:comparison}](../illustrations/table.png)